btoll/benjamintoll.com/content/post/algorithms.md

 One nice side effect of all of this was not worrying as much about interviews.
 I may not know every problem, but I can reason through many and even have something to say about the ones that I don't understand.
 Programming is hard, and no one can be expected to get everything right all of the time.

 I have a repository that is a dumping ground for algorithms and data structures, [`howto-algorithm`].
 There's no rhyme or reason to it, though, and I'm afraid there's not much documentation or links.
 [So it goes].

+Finally, just as with any industry, there are a lot of turds floating around.
+Ignore them and their insecurities, keep your focus and remember who you are.
+If I can get better at algorithms, anyone can, and that means you!
+Yeah!

 I now conclude this conclusion.